developer-krushna/AXMLPrinter/README.md

 ## What's new on it.
 There are several changes made to the code, and multiple bugs have been fixed.
 The following changes have been made in this AXMLPrinter library:
-- [x] Added support for translating attribute name(Customized function)
+- [x] Added support for translating enum or flags based attributes (Customized function)
 - [x] Fixed decoding some UTF-8.
 - [x] Extraction of attribute name from id
 - [x] Extraction of flag and enum values according to android resource